-As stated in Chapter 1, Irish tin whistle ornamentation techniques have their origins in the tradition of the uilleann pipes, the current bellows-blown bagpipe of Ireland, whose music developed out of the older pastoral bagpipe and píob mór traditions.
-The nature of the playing capabilities of these antecedent bagpipes sheds important light upon why many uilleann pipe, tin whistle, and Irish flute techniques have evolved as they have.
+As stated in Chapter 1, Irish flute and tin whistle ornamentation techniques have their origins in the tradition of the uilleann pipes, the current bellows-blown bagpipe of Ireland, whose music developed out of the older pastoral bagpipe and piob mór traditions.
+The nature of the playing capabilities of these antecedent bagpipes sheds important light upon why many uilleann pipe, Irish flute, and tin whistle techniques have evolved as they have.
 With these older bagpipes, in order to articulate or separate notes of the same pitch it was necessary to use fingered articulations.
-These articulations have come down to us in the form of the cut, the strike, and the multi-note ornaments that make use of cuts and strikes.
+These articulations have come down to us in the forms of the cut, the strike, and the multi-note ornaments that make use of cuts and strikes.